AlexIoannides/alexioannides/content/machine-learning-engineering/bodywork-mlops.md

 ## Introduction

 I’ve written at length on the subject of getting machine learning into production - an area that is now referred to as Machine Learning Operations (MLOps), and which is a hot topic within the field of ML engineering.
-For example, my blog post on [*Deploying Python ML Models with Flask, Docker and Kubernetes*]({filename}k8s-ml-ops.md) is viewed by hundreds of ML practitioners every month; at the recent [Data and AI Summit](https://databricks.com/dataaisummit/europe-2020/agenda?_sessions_focus_tax=productionizing-machine-learning) there was an entire track devoted to ‘Productionizing Machine Learning’; Thoughtwork’s thought-leadership piece on [*Continuous delivery for machine learning*](https://www.thoughtworks.com/insights/articles/intelligent-enterprise-series-cd4ml) is now an essential reference for all ML engineers, together with Google’s paper on the [*Hidden Technical Debt in Machine Learning Systems*](https://papers.nips.cc/paper/2015/hash/86df7dcfd896fcaf2674f757a2463eba-Abstract.html); and MLOps even has its own [entry on Wikipedia](https://en.wikipedia.org/wiki/MLOps).
+For example, my [blog post]({filename}k8s-ml-ops.md) on *Deploying Python ML Models with Flask, Docker and Kubernetes* is viewed by hundreds of ML practitioners every month; at the recent [Data and AI Summit](https://databricks.com/dataaisummit/europe-2020/agenda?_sessions_focus_tax=productionizing-machine-learning) there was an entire track devoted to ‘Productionizing Machine Learning’; Thoughtwork’s [essay](https://www.thoughtworks.com/insights/articles/intelligent-enterprise-series-cd4ml) on *Continuous Delivery for ML* is now an essential reference for all ML engineers, together with Google’s [paper](https://papers.nips.cc/paper/2015/hash/86df7dcfd896fcaf2674f757a2463eba-Abstract.html) on the *Hidden Technical Debt in Machine Learning Systems*; and MLOps even has its own entry on [Wikipedia](https://en.wikipedia.org/wiki/MLOps).

 ### Why is MLOps Getting so Much Attention?